grimasod/json-to-vue/README.md

 ]
 ```

-Which means we can include images and links.
+This means we can include images and links.

 ```
 [